vdaas/web/content/docs/overview/architecture.md

 ### Technologies used by Vald

-Vald is based on the following techologies.
+Vald is based on the following technologies.

 - [Kubernetes](https://kubernetes.io/)

     To easily scale and manage Vald, it is used by deploying and running on [Kubernetes](https://kubernetes.io/).
-    Vald takes all of the advantages of using Kuberenetes.
+    Vald takes all of the advantages of using Kubernetes.
     For more details please read the [next section](#concept).

 - [Helm](https://helm.sh/)

     Helm helps you to deploy and configure Vald.
     Vald contains multiple components and configurations.
-    Helm helps us to manage those manifest and provides a better and easy way to deploy and configure Vald.
+    Helm helps us to manage those manifests and provides a better and easy way to deploy and configure Vald.

 - [NGT](https://github.com/yahoojapan/NGT)

-    NGT is one of the core component of Vald.
+    NGT is one of the core components of Vald.
-    NGT is a super fast vector search engine used by Vald to guarantee the high performance of Vald.
+    NGT is a super-fast vector search engine used by Vald to guarantee the high performance of Vald.

 ### Concept